curityio/android-haapi-demo-app/README.md

 #### Running a device with an API version < API 28 (Android 9.0, Pie)

 Follow the instructions in this page: https://curity.io/docs/idsvr/latest/developer-guide/haapi/index.html#android-client-attestation-configuration

-## Running the example

-Before running the app, e.g. from Android Studio set properties which apply to your instance of the Curity Identity Server.
-These properties can be found in the `Configuration.kt` file in the `app/src/main/java/com/example/haapidemo` directory.

 ## Resources